 Executive and the Stated Clerk for the Synod of Southern California and Hawaii, Presbyterian Church U.S.A.

 Rev. Mark Hong immigrated to the States in 1971 from South Korea and has lived in the Los Angeles area since.
-He has been a Christian believer since 1976.

 Rev. Hong received his B.A. in Behavioral Science from Cal Poly Pomona.
 Originally aspiring to become an architect, he graduated from Fuller Theological Seminary in 1990, and was ordained in 1992 in the Presbyterian Church.